 To get those numbers heading south, exercising more frequently and tracking nutrition are good places to start.

 Want more proof?
-Another large-scale Nokia study recently found that a small amount of extra steps per day over the course of a month will lead to a drop in blood pressure.
+Another large-scale study recently found that a small amount of extra steps per day over the course of a month will lead to a drop in blood pressure.